jessc0202/AIPI-590---XAI-Final-Project-/README.md

 The goal is to explore:
 - How LIME explanations reveal feature importance
 - The challenges and limitations of explainable NLP tools

 ---
+## 📂 Project Structure

+* `app.py`: The main Streamlit application file.
+Run this to launch the interface.
+* `GoEmotions_Training_Notebook.ipynb`: Jupyter notebook used to fine-tune DistilBERT on the GoEmotions dataset.
+* `GoEmotions_Inference_LIME.ipynb`: Notebook demonstrating how LIME works on specific examples (useful for debugging model behavior).
+* `synthetic_mental_health_dataset.csv`: The custom synthetic dataset generated for the initial (and educational) privacy experiment.
+* `requirements.txt`: List of all Python dependencies required to run the app.

+---